Fabulang/stories/en/c2-ahead-his-time.md

 Editor X-9 paused.
 "Time travel?" it said.

 "Precisely," said Charlie.
 "I can prove it.
-If you will allow me to show you---"
+If you will allow me to show you ---"

 "Oh, it's not that I don't believe you," said Editor X-9.
 "Time travel was discovered hundreds of years ago.
 It's as common now as riding a bicycle was in the past.
 How do you think we have so many dinosaurs around?"